Astrydax/SWEotE-Discord-Dice-Roller/README.md

   - !help        displays help for topics.
   - !ver         displays bot version

+- ADMIN ONLY
+  - !servers     Displays # of servers bot is currently on.

 #Installation and Setup

 1. First you will need to have NodeJS installed on your machine.
 You can find the latest version [here](https://nodejs.org/en/)